What Is Kawasaki Disease?

 - Inflamed heart muscles (myocarditis)

 - Inflamed blood vessels (vasculitis)

-You’ll likely need to follow up with your child’s doctor to be sure his heart is functioning properly.
-He may require followup X-rays, echocardiograms, EKGs (electrocardiogram), or other tests.
+After the early symptoms go away, follow up with your child’s doctor to be sure their heart is working the way it should.
+They may need more X-rays, echocardiograms, EKGs, or other tests.